Inevitable-Techies/syncfusion-ts-sample/README.md

         <script src="./bundle.js"></script>

 ## Running the sample
-Use the command `gulp serve` to run the sample.
+Use the command `gulp start` to run the sample.